Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: METHODOLOGY

 \subsection{Matching Algorithm}

 Regardless of whether each feature type is used separately or is combined with one or two other feature types, the final match-probability matrix contains elements that describe the normalized degree of similarity between a query identity and a gallery identity.
 In order to match query and gallery identities, one could maximize the sum of logarithms of match-probabilities (or equivalently the product of match-probabilities) for all possible matches via the Hungarian algorithm, but this is computationally expensive.
-Another option is to perform greedy matching sequentially: (1) pick the maximum match-probability in the matrix and assume the corresponding query and gallery identities match; (2) remove the row and column of the matching identities from the matrix; (3) repeat the first step until no more matches are possible.
+Another option is to perform greedy matching in the following steps: \begin{enumerate} \item pick the maximum match-probability in the matrix and assume the corresponding query and gallery identities match, \item remove the row and column of the matching identities from the matrix, \item repeat the first 2 steps until no more matches are possible. \end{enumerate}

 This procedure yields a \textit{matching} that associates query identities to gallery identities.
+A detailed pseudo-code for a possible implementation of the greedy algorithm is provided in Algorithm~\ref{alg:greedy}.
+In this code instead of deleting rows and columns of matched pairs, we assign a value of $-\infty$ to them.
+This is a convenient method to keep track of identities without changing the size of the match-probability matrix.
 The \textit{probability of the matching} is taken to be the product of the match-probabilities for all the query-gallery matches in the matching.

 Due to the row-wise normalization described in Section~\ref{sec:fusion_of_features}, swapping query and gallery sets would likely produce different results.
-Therefore, we consider both cases by applying row-wise normalization to the original pairwise-similarity or -dissimilarity matrix and to its transposed version.
+Therefore, we consider both cases by applying row-wise normalization to the original matrix (either pairwise-similarity or pairwise-dissimilarity) and to its transposed version.
 Then, we apply the greedy algorithm outlined above to both normalized matrices and compute the {\it probability of the matching} (for the best greedy sequential matching) for each matrix.
 As the final identity match, we use the pairings provided by the matrix with the higher probability of matching.
 We apply this approach to individual features and to all combinations thereof.